Colleen McCrory

 Colleen McCrory (1949/1950 – July 1, 2007) was a Canadian environmental activist.

-She was born in New Denver, British Columbia by the light of a Coleman lantern to Patrick and Mabel McCrory.
-She was raised in New Denver BC, with 8 brother's and sisters.
+She was born in New Denver, British Columbia, by the light of a Coleman lantern to Patrick and Mabel McCrory.
+She was raised in New Denver with eight brother's and sisters.
 She had three children, Sean, Rory, and Shea.
 McCrory founded the Valhalla Wilderness Society, a British Columbia environmental group, in 1975.

 McCrory funded her campaign at first through a small clothing store in New Denver.
 However, a three-year boycott by loggers forced her out of business in 1985 and forced her deep into debt.

 She was awarded the Governor-General's Conservation Award in 1983 and the IUCN's Fred M. Packard Award in 1988.
 In 1992, she was named to the United Nations' Global 500 Roll of Honour and awarded a Goldman Environmental Prize.
 An old-growth forest lichen, Pertusaria mccroryae, was named in her honor in 2010.

 She ran as a candidate for the Green Party in the 2001 British Columbia provincial elections.

 McCrory's efforts helped lead to the creation of: